A creamy vegan risotto that's packed full of both flavour and goodness. This butternut squash and kale risotto is gluten free, dairy free and vegan.

 - With the last ladleful of stock stir through 300g shredded cavolo nero and cook until wilted.

-- Finally add 3 tbsp nutritional yeast or a vegan parmesan cheese alternative.
+- Finally add 3 tablespoons nutritional yeast or a vegan parmesan cheese alternative.

 - Season to taste with salt and pepper.